 Recovery is reaching a new and improved state of functioning.

-Recovery isn’t a term you hear much as it relates to functional medical problems, giving the impression that one should have no real expectation of recovery.
-How is one supposed to have hope for feeling better when there is little if any information out there about recovery from functional medical problems?
+Recovery isn’t a term you hear much as it relates to mind-body symptoms, giving the impression that one should have no real expectation of recovery.
+How is one supposed to have hope for feeling better when there is little if any information out there about recovery from mind-body symptoms?

 There is hope.
 Recovery is possible.
-I am living proof that it is possible to recover from even the most debilitating functional medical problem.
+I am living proof that it is possible to recover from even the most debilitating mind-body symptom.

 I certainly had help and guidance when it came to healing in psychological or emotional ways, but I can’t say I had help or guidance in healing and recovering from Irritable Bowel Syndrome.
 Nobody inspired me to heal or told me it was even possible to recover from IBS.
 I didn’t expect to recover completely; I expected to live with fairly regular IBS symptoms for the rest of my life.